AICoE/elyra-aidevsecops-tutorial/docs/source/thoth-aicoe-services.md

 ## Set up Thoth bots

 Adding Thoth's bots takes just a few steps!
 Start by installing the Kebechet GitHub application, called Khebut by [following this link](https://github.com/apps/khebhut).
 It can be configured on an organization or on a single repository.
-To test out the Kebechet bot in this tutorial, select your profile for the organization, and specify the `elyra-aidevsecops-tutorial` as the repository.

 Once the application is installed, you will need to add Thoth's bot (Sesheta) as collaborator.
 Navigate to your fork of `elyra-aidevsecops-tutorial`.
 Under the repository's **Settings**, go to **Manage Access** and click on "Invite a collaborator" and add Thoth Bot Sesheta.
 Sesheta is a friendly Thoth bot who is used to help automate tasks.
-You might have already done this step when [building an image](build-images.md), in which case you do not have to invite Sesheta again.
+[Follow this link](https://github.com/AICoE/aicoe-ci/issues/new?assignees=goern%2Charshad16&labels=area%2Fcyborgs%2Cbot%2Csig%2Fcyborgs&template=request_sesheta.yaml&title=Help+with+Sesheta+invite) and fill out the form to have Sesheta accept your invitation.
 Please note: there is sometimes a delay in Sesheta's invite acceptance.
-Please note: Sesheta does not accept invites instantaneously and automatically (see [this issue](https://github.com/AICoE/aicoe-ci/issues/126) for more details).
-[Follow this link](https://github.com/AICoE/aicoe-ci/issues/new?assignees=goern%2Charshad16&labels=area%2Fcyborgs%2Cbot%2Csig%2Fcyborgs&template=request_sesheta.yaml&title=Help+with+Sesheta+invite) and fill out the form to have Sesheta accept your invitation.

 <div style="text-align:center">
 <img alt="Invite Sesheta" src="https://raw.githubusercontent.com/aicoe/elyra-aidevsecops-tutorial/master/docs/images/InviteSesheta.png">